Best Places to Visit in the U.K. and What to Know

 It’s made up of four different countries

-The United Kingdom is a little like the United States in that it’s not just one state but a collection of semi-autonomous but not really independent units.
+The United Kingdom is a little like the United States in that it’s not just one state but a collection of semi-autonomous though not entirely independent units.

 The U.K. includes the countries of Wales, Scotland, Northern Ireland, and England.